Chief Jay Strongbow: Big Time Wrestling (1976)

-NWA Georgia / Mid-Atlantic and other territories (1980-1981)
+NWA Georgia / Mid-Atlantic and other territories (1980–1981)

 After wrestling in the WWF for 9 years, Strongbow went to work for Georgia Championship Wrestling and Mid-Atlantic Championship Wrestling.
 In Detroit he feuded with Don Kent once again.
 Then he feuded with Baron Von Raschke in Georgia.
-He won the WWC Caribbean Heavyweight Championship defeating Luke Graham on October 11, 1980 in Puerto Rico.
-Then dropped the title on December 20 to Danny Condrey.
+He won the WWC Caribbean Heavyweight Championship defeating Luke Graham on October 11, 1980, in Puerto Rico.
+Then dropped the title on December 20 to "The Honky Tonk Man" Danny Condrey.
 In 1981 he went to Mid-Atlantic Championship Wrestling where he feuded with Kevin Sullivan.

 World Wrestling Federation (1982–1986)

 In 1982, Strongbow formed a tag team with his on-screen brother, Jules Strongbow.
 On June 28, the Strongbows won the tag team championship from the team of Mr. Fuji and Mr. Saito in New York City's Madison Square Garden.
 During the match, special guest referee Ivan Putski counted the winning fall, but did not see Fuji's foot draped over the bottom rope.
 On the July 13 episode of Championship Wrestling, the Strongbows lost the titles back to Fuji and Saito, but on the October 26 episode of Championship Wrestling, the Strongbows defeated Fuji and Saito for their second WWF Tag Team Championship reign as a team.
 On the March 8, 1983 episode of Championship Wrestling, the Strongbows lost the titles to The Wild Samoans (Afa and Sika).
 After failing in regaining the belts, the Strongbows disbanded.
+Strongbow went into jobbing.

 Retirement (1986–2011)

 Strongbow retired in 1986, but would still step back into the ring from time to time, most notably for a legends battle royal in East Rutherford, New Jersey in 1987.
 In retirement, Strongbow became a WWF road agent and worked in the company's front office.
+Strongbow was not a popular backstage figure, derided by The Honky Tonk Man and Bret Hart amongst others whilst Randy Savage stated that Strongbow "killed more young wrestlers’ careers than drugs."

 He also participated in a 1994 storyline in which he mentored Tatanka (an actual Native American of the Lumbee tribe).
 Strongbow was inducted into the WWF Hall of Fame class of 1994 by Gorilla Monsoon.
 Strongbow's last appearance in WWE was a brief appearance on the November 17, 2008 episode of Monday Night Raw when Stephanie McMahon introduced him to the audience in Atlanta.

 Personal life

+Raised in Nutley, New Jersey, he attended Nutley High School.

 His son, Joe Jr. wrestled in the 1980s and early 1990s mainly as Mark Pyle and Mark Young in the WWF from 1986–1990 and Vince Young in WCW.
 Joe Jr. died in 2016 at the age of 48.
 He also has a daughter Connie Pacheco of Portland, Oregon.
-Following his retirement, he lived in a farm in Georgia.
+Following his retirement, he lived on a farm in Georgia.